Annoying Technology Quandries in Everyday Life: Part Two

 And do you, like me, text someone then put the phone up to your ear?

-You know you're slipping when you try to start a DVD in your TV or try to change the channels by using your cellphone.
+You know you're slipping when you put a CD in your TV or try to change the channels by using your cellphone.
 "What is wrong with this thing.
 Maybe it needs batteries?"

-You know you need psychiatric care when you try to find your phone in the car at night by using your cellphone flashlight.
+You know you need psychiatric care when you try to find your cellphone in the car at night by using your cellphone flashlight.

 Now about getting your phone wet.
 For some crazy reason, people like to use their cellphones in the restroom.
 No surprise it falls into the azure waters of tidy bowl.
 I lost a phone in the commode once because my phone fell out of my pocket.
 I lost one in the washing machine, the dish water in the kitchen sink, and one day I lost my grasp on my phone and it dropped into a glass of water.